erock25/urdb-tariff-viewer_v3/docs/user-guide/openei-import.md

-# OpenEI Import - Quick Start Guide
+# OpenEI Tariff Import Guide

-## 🚀 Get Started in 3 Steps
+## Overview

+The OpenEI Import feature allows you to import tariffs directly from the OpenEI Utility Rate Database API with one click.

+## Quick Start (3 Steps)

 ### Step 1: Get an API Key (2 minutes)